Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_07_virtual_models/guide.fr-fr.md

 ## Conclusion

 Using OVHcloud AI Endpoints with virtual models allows you to stay up to date with the best available LLMs without having to change your code whenever a new release arrives.
-By defining your requirements through tags, rankers, and conditions, you can ensure your application always runs on the most suitable model for your needs—whether you prioritize speed, cost, size, or capabilities.
+By defining your requirements through tags, rankers, and conditions, you can ensure your application always runs on the most suitable model for your needs, whether you prioritize speed, cost, size, or capabilities.
 This flexibility makes it easier to build, maintain, and scale AI-powered solutions over time.

 ## Go further

-Browse the full [AI Endpoints documentation](/products/public-cloud-ai-and-machine-learning-ai-endpoints) to further understand the main concepts and get started.

 To discover how to build complete and powerful applications using AI Endpoints, explore our dedicated [AI Endpoints guides](/products/public-cloud-ai-and-machine-learning-ai-endpoints).